microsoft/playwright/docs/src/api/java.md

 Additional environment variables that will be passed to the driver process.
 By default driver process inherits environment variables of the Playwright process.

-### option: Playwright.create.env
-* langs: java
-- `sources` <[Array]<[path]>>

-List of directories with source code for the application.
-It is used to resolve source files when collection callstacks for tracing and also by the inspector.

 ### param: BrowserContext.waitForPage.callback = %%-java-wait-for-event-callback-%%

 ### param: Frame.waitForNavigation.callback = %%-java-wait-for-event-callback-%%